Skip to content

 Conversations & Messages

-You can rebuild whole conversations through the API.
+You rebuild whole conversations through the API by posting into a custom channel.
 Every message, reply, internal comment and timestamp can be recreated in the exact order it happened.
-It feels seamless because Front treats imported conversations almost the same as live ones.
-It gives you a clean, threaded history just like the original.
+Front treats imported conversations the same as live ones structurally — you get a clean, threaded history.

 Attachments

-Attachments come through with ease.
 The API allows you to add files to any message in the thread, keeping their proper names and formats.
-PDFs, logs, screenshots or inline images will sit exactly where they belong.
+PDFs, logs, screenshots or inline images sit where they belong in the conversation.
+Check Front's documentation for per-attachment size limits before starting — oversized files will fail silently or return a 413 error.

 Tags, Custom Fields & Metadata